1 – Sunscreen is Not Just for Summer

 If you have very dry skin, then add 1 tbsp of honey.
 Leave it for 15 to 20 minutes then wash it off.
 If you do this, it will increase the hydrating effects of your skin.

-To get the best results you can do this before going to bed and leave it on overnight.
-This will help to hydrate and repair your irritated skin.
+To get the best results apply it before going to bed and leave it on overnight.
+This will help to hydrate and repair your irritated skin while you sleep.

-Aloe vera is generally safe to use, but a few people can have mild skin reactions, such as itching or burning.
+It is generally safe to use, but occasionally a few people can have mild skin reactions, such as itching or burning.

 To avoid side effects, test aloe vera on a small patch of skin first.
 If there are no signs of side effects within one day, you should be able to use it safely.